 First Union Pacific 8242 East went through Riverside.

-My new mileage for now ended when the train reached the BNSF mainline.
+My new mileage ended for now when the train reached the BNSF mainline.

 Santa Fe Riverside station built in 1927.